nest/nestml/doc/sphinx-apidoc/index.rst

 :doc:`Models library <models_library/index>`
 ============================================

-NESTML comes packaged with over 20 models, from standard integrate-and-fire
+Out of the box, use any of over 20 models that come packaged with NESTML, from the standard integrate-and-fire family to a variety of biophysical, Hodgkin-Huxley type neurons.

 Tutorials